Cuprate/cuprate/books/protocol/src/consensus_rules/transactions/inputs.md

 Special rules[^min-decoys-special-rules]:

-- For hard-fork 15 both 10 and 15 decoys are allowed.
+- For hard-fork 15, both 10 and 15 decoys are allowed.
-- From hard-fork 8 upwards the minimum amount of decoys used in a transaction must be equal to the minimum allowed.
+- From hard-fork 8 upwards, the minimum amount of decoys used in a transaction must be equal to the minimum allowed.

 ### Equal Number Of Decoys

-From hard-fork 12 all inputs must have the same number of decoys[^equal-decoys].
+From hard-fork 12, all inputs must have the same number of decoys[^equal-decoys].

 ### Sorted Inputs

-From hard-fork 7 the inputs must be sorted by key image, in descending lexicographic order[^sorted-kis].
+From hard-fork 7, the inputs must be sorted by key image, in descending lexicographic order[^sorted-kis].

 ### 10 Block Lock

-From hard-fork 12 all ring members must be at least 10 blocks old[^minimum-out-age].
+From hard-fork 12, all ring members must be at least 10 blocks old[^minimum-out-age].

 ### The Output Must Exist